-AIRMIKA, INC., is located North Carolina with an office in Chapel Hill and Southern Pines and warehouse in Aberdeen.
+AIRMIKA, INC., is located North Carolina with an office in Southern Pines and warehouse in Aberdeen.
 We began twenty years ago in 1997, as Click, Inc., and re-started in December 2010 as AIRMIKA, Inc., to enhance two rapidly growing technology spaces: Motor Vehicle Event Data Recorders (MVEDRs) and the Connector Lockout Apparatus for the MVEDR.

 We have two decades of high-level Washington experience working with the National Transportation Safety Board (NTSB), The National Highway Traffic Safety Administration (NHTSA), the National Academies of Sciences (NAS), The Transportation Research Board (TRB), the Government Accounting Office (GAO) and the U.S. Congress.

 Our focus is providing cyber security to electronic-intensive automotive networks and thus offering consumer protection for millions of owners and lessees of passenger cars and light trucks.
 We hold several U.S. and international patents and have more patents pending.

 Our products are assembled, packaged and distributed nationwide from North Carolina.
 You can contact us by clicking on the BUY NOW button.
 You will find a contact us form, and we will respond within 24 hrs.